ssettlynn/wolfeye_Plus/README.md

 ## Achievement

-This project earned the **First Runner-Up Prize** for its innovative approach to workplace safety and security at the Venture Base Hackathon 2025.
+This project earned the **First Runner-Up Prize** for its innovative approach to workplace safety and security at the **Venture Base Hackathon 2025**.